Dailius/Post_App/README.md

 ![screen](sql_many_to_one_relationships_SMALL.png)

 During production time after flow implementation in IO thread app crashed without any error message.
 Crashes appear with Pixel 2 API R only, app switched off after 9sec. when post details loaded.
 With Pixel 2 API 27 was stable.
 Takes some time to figure out the root of cause and it was Glide library.
-Therefore testes other picture loading libraries: Picasso and Coil.
+Therefore tested other picture loading libraries: Picasso and Coil.
 Both of them didn't crash the app and finally  decided  to keep Coil.

 # Features: